kkieffer/jZELD/README.md

 ## License

 This project is licensed under the LGPL License - see the [LICENSE.md](LICENSE.md) file for details.
+All third party libraries and source code retain their Copyright and license as specified in their license or source comments (see links above).